osudrl/cassie-trajectory-editor/WRITEUP.md

 Selected constants should err on the side of robustness.

-The [default Kp and Kd](https://github.com/osudrl/cassie-trajectory-editor/blob/0dbf44c7536c35cd1c7d0dfab21b6e0a6ace8941/src/ik.c#L106:L107)values for the tool are 480 and 30, although these values could be tuned more accurately with further testing.
+The [default Kp and Kd](https://github.com/osudrl/cassie-trajectory-editor/blob/0dbf44c7536c35cd1c7d0dfab21b6e0a6ace8941/src/ik.c#L106:L107) values for the tool are 480 and 30, although these values could be tuned more accurately with further testing.

 #### Cleanup